amaurypm/cubedist/README.md

-When the sizes of a specific pair of maps are not equal, two distances are computed and averaged for the pair, resizing each map at a time by interpolation to match the size of the other map, as the distance only makes sense for maps with exactly the same size.
+When the sizes of a specific pair of maps are not equal, two distances are computed and averaged for the pair, resizing each map at a time by interpolation to match the size of the other map, as the distance can only be calculated for maps with exactly the same size.

 ## Usage
 ```